jhannah/sandbox/GarrisonKeillor/README.md

 [Drew Evan Dobbs](https://archive.org/details/GarrisonKeillor-MoreNewsFromLakeWobegon)
-has compiled 75 episodes of Garrison Keillor (More News from Lake Wobegon) onto the [Internet Archive](https://archive.org/).
+has compiled 75 episodes of Garrison Keillor (News from Lake Wobegon) onto the [Internet Archive](https://archive.org/).

 I love my podcast player, so I want to listen to those shows as podcasts.

-This software generates RSS feeds you can stick in your podcast player app.
+This software generates an RSS feed you can stick in your podcast player app.
+The feed contains these collections from the Internet Archive:

 * Garrison Keillor Archive Vol. 01 - More News from Lake Wobegon
 * Garrison Keillor Archive Vol. 02 - Seasons Four-Cassette Set